 Children’s Dental Clinic

 In June 2015, Philos Health, in collaboration with the Bohol Department of Education, I CHECK, a local NGO, and Susan and Christopher Molineaux, the primary donors, established the first school-based free dental clinic in the Philippines to improve the oral health of Jagna’s children.
-Built on the campus of Jagna Central Elementary School, our dental clinic has treated more than 1600 students who previously have never even seen a dentist.
+Built on the campus of Jagna Central Elementary School, the dental clinic has treated more than 3000 students who previously have never even seen a dentist.
 The clinic provides teeth cleanings, fillings, sealants, fluoride treatments, extractions, and oral exams at no cost.

 Additionally, Philos Health has taken steps to establish preventative health measures for oral hygiene.
 These steps include providing toothbrushes for children and parents, and, with the encouragement of our dental professionals, initiating mandatory, daily brushing sessions within classrooms supervised by teachers!

 The clinic employs one full-time dentist and one dental aide to work five days a week.
 During the year, volunteer dentists from the United States, United Kingdom, Amsterdam, New Zealand, and locally within the Philippines have assisted us during our missions.
 Over the 5 years since its inception, the Molineaux Children’s Dental Clinic has provided over 24,000 treatments valued at $3 million to local children and intends to continue its mission to improve oral health outcomes by treating the dental problems these kids face and reducing the incidence of cavities.